An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Related Work

 \subsection{Imbalanced Data}

 Data imbalances occur in the real world, often leading to overfitting.
 Faced with the problem of imbalance in SVM, there are two popular solutions.
 The first is to reconstruct the training points.
 Increase the number of points of a few classes in different ways (oversampling) or decrease the number of points of a majority class (undersampling) \cite{37,38}.
 The second is to introduce appropriate weight coefficients into the loss function.
 The error cost or the decision threshold of imbalanced data is adjusted to increase the weight of the minority class and reduce the weight of the majority class to achieve balance.
 An initial approach to incorporating weighting into SVM is through the use of fuzzy support vector machine (FSVM) \cite{17}.
 Fuzzy SVM assigns different fuzzy membership degrees to all samples in the training set, and retrains the classifier.
 Shao et al.\cite{41} introduced an extremely efficient weighted Lagrangian twin support vector machine (WLTSVM) that utilizes distinct training points to create two nearby hyperplanes for the classification of unbalanced data.
 Fan et al. \cite{39} proposed an improved method based on FSVM to determine fuzzy membership by class determinism of samples, so that distinct samples can provide different contributions to the classification hyperplane.Kang et al. \cite{40} introduced a downsampling method for Support Vector Machines (SVM) that uses spatial geometric distances.
 This method assigns weights to the samples depending on their Euclidean distance from the hyperplane.
 The weights highlight the samples' influence on the decision hyperplane.
+In order to improve the performance of SVM to generate samples, paper \cite{44} combines oversampling with particle swarm optimization algorithm to find the best sample position.